Covid numbers jump - PM says changes to orange settings coming, no move to red planned

 Covid Response Minister Ayesha Verrall will tomorrow "set out some changes to the orange setting rules around masks and isolation periods", Prime Minister Jacinda Ardern says.

-But a move to red was "not planned," the PM said, speaking from Fiji.
+But a move to red under the traffic light system was "not planned," the PM said, speaking from the Pacific Island Forum in Fiji.

+Ardern said the consideration was around what measures would make a difference to the numbers.

+"We know what they are.
+Isolation if you have Covid - that markedly brings down the infection rates of others.
+Your household isolating with you is equally important.
+Mask use and vaccination.
+Those are three things that will have some of the biggest impact on our numbers."

 Covid cases in the community today topped 11,000 for a second straight day.